Course overview#

 3. 16:00, Thursday 25/09/2025 – Testing the solution: Submit a business model canvas, a set of verified/refuted hypotheses, transcripts and audio recordings of interviews, and documentation (pictures, digital files) of any paper prototype used so far that demonstrates whether the solution solves the customer problem (product-market fit).

-4. 16:00, Monday 13/11/2025 – Minimum viable product: Submit a business model canvas, a set of verified/refuted hypotheses, transcripts and audio recordings of interviews, and a minimal viable product (working software) that demonstrates whether the product solves the customer problem.
+4. 16:00, Monday 13/11/2025 – Minimum viable product: Submit the code for a minimal viable product (working code), the business model canvas, a set of verified/refuted hypotheses, transcripts and audio recordings of interviews.

-Deliverables 2-4 will be submitted via Github and Blackbaord.
-Details on submissions will be discussed in the seminars and studios.
+Deliverables 2-4 will be submitted via Github and Blackboard.
+Details on submissions will be discussed in the seminars and studios, and posted on Blackboard.

 In addition, for deliverables 2-4, each individual will submit a short self-reflection.